JointProject-ai/ChromeScraperAi/ChromeDocumentation.md

 ### 4.1 User Interaction
 1. The user navigates to a web page they wish to summarize.
-2. The user clicks the ChromeScraper AI extension icon in their browser toolbar (or uses a defined shortcut).
+2. The user clicks the Chrome AI Summarizer extension icon in their browser toolbar (or uses a defined shortcut).

 ### 4.2 Request to Backend
 1. The Chrome Extension's script (background or popup) captures the URL of the active tab.